thalib/thalib/_posts/Linux/2017-02-17-32bit-no-such-a-file-or-directory.md

 Linux onion 3.16.0-4-amd64 #1 SMP Debian 3.16.39-1 (2016-12-30) x86_64 GNU/Linux
 ```

-From my experince of toolchain building task earlier, I knew this was due to [Multilib](https://www.google.co.in/?q=multilib).
+From my experience of toolchain building task earlier, I knew this was due to [Multilib](https://www.google.co.in/?q=multilib).
 I need to install Multilib package to support executing of 32bit binaries.

 ### Solution